sparkflows/sparkflows-docs/docs/tutorials/streaming/streaming-analytics-bike-sharing.rst

 It consists of 6 Nodes:

-- StreamingKafka - It reads in streaming data from the Kafka topic bike-sharing
+- StreamingKafka - It reads in streaming data from the Kafka topic bike-sharing.
-- FieldSplitter - It splits each line in fields
+- FieldSplitter - It splits each line in fields.
-- StringToDate - Converts the datetime column into Timestamp type
+- StringToDate - Converts the datetime column into Timestamp type.
-- DateTimeFieldExtract : Extracts year, month, day, hour from the datetime column
+- DateTimeFieldExtract : Extracts year, month, day, hour from the datetime column.
 - GraphGroupByColumn - Groups the data on the hour column, sums it up and display it in a Graph.
-- PrintNRows : Prints the first 10 records in a table
+- PrintNRows : Prints the first 10 records in a table.

 Streaming Kafka
 ----------------

-it reads in streaming data from Kafka and creates a dataframe with one column containing the lines.
+It reads in streaming data from Kafka and creates a dataframe with one column containing the lines.

 .. figure:: ../../_assets/tutorials/dataset/38.PNG
    :alt: Dataset